 - "Class B" liquor licenses allow retail sale of intoxicating liquor (including wine) for consumption on the premises, and wine in original sealed containers for consumption off the premises.
+Intoxicating liquor may also be sold by the glass for consumption off the premises if secured with a tamper-evident seal.
 If the municipality elects to, it may also permit sale of intoxicating liquor in any quantity, in the original sealed container, for consumption off the premises.
 Check local ordinances for the allowance.
 State law also allows carryout of a single, opened (resealed) bottle of wine if sold with a meal at either a "Class B" or "Class C" licensed premises.
-Examples: taverns and restaurants with alcohol beverage service.
-(Secs.
+Examples: taverns and restaurants with alcohol beverage service. (secs.
 125.51(3), 125.51(3r), Wis.
 Stats.)

 - "Class C" wine licenses allow the sale of wine for consumption only on the premises and allow the carryout of a single opened (resealed) bottle if sold with a meal.
-Sale of additional bottles of wine for consumption off the premises is not allowed.
-(Sec.
-125.51(3m), Wis.
+Sale of additional bottles of wine for consumption off the premises is not allowed. (secs.
+125.51(3m), 125.51(3r), Wis.
 Stats.)

 - Temporary Class B licenses (often called picnic licenses) allow retail fermented malt beverage and/or wine sales, at temporary events like fairs and festivals.
 Only specified organizations qualify for such a license.
 Temporary licenses may be issued to: